jaycelynchino/byu-cs324-w2023/lab-proxy-iomultiplex/README.md

 I/O.  This model is also referred to as an example of *event-based* programming, wherein execution of code is dependent on "events"--in this case the availability of I/O.

-## Non-Blocking I/O

-All sockets that your proxy will use should be set up for non-blocking I/O.
-This includes the listen socket, the sockets associated with communications between client and proxy, and the sockets associated with communications between proxy and server.

-Additionally, all sockets must be registered with the epoll instance, for reading or writing, using edge-triggered monitoring.

-That being said, for simplicity, you may wait to set the proxy-to-server socket as non-blocking *after* you call `connect()`, rather than before.
-While that will mean that your server not fully non-blocking, it will allow you to focus on the more important parts of I/O multiplexing.
-This is permissible.

-If you instead choose to set the socket as non-blocking before calling `connect()` (this is not required), you can execute `connect()` immediately, but you cannot initiate the `write()` call until `epoll_wait()` indicates that this socket is ready for writing.
-Because the socket is non-blocking, `connect()` will return before the connection is actually established.
-In this case, the return value is -1 and `errno` is set to `EINPROGRESS` (see the `connect()` man page).
-This also means that when iterating through the results of `getaddrinfo()` when a socket is non-blocking, the return value of `connect()` is not a useful check for determining whether a given address is reachable.

-## Client Request States

-A server that uses I/O multiplexing will handle multiple clients concurrently using only a single thread.
-That means that it only acts on a given client when there is I/O associated with that client.
-But because handling a proxy client involves various tasks (e.g., receive request from client, send request to server, etc.), it is helpful to think about the problem in terms of "states" and events that trigger transitions between these states.
-The following is an example of a set of client request states, each associated with different I/O operations related to proxy server operation:

-### `READ_REQUEST`

-This is the start state for every new client request.
-You should initialize every new client request to be in this state.

-In this state, read from the client socket in a loop until one of the following
-happens:

- - you have read the entire HTTP request from the client.
-If this is the case:
-   - parse the client request and create the request that you will send to the server.
-   - create a new socket and connect to the HTTP server.
-   - configure the new socket as non-blocking.
-   - register the socket with the epoll instance for writing.
-   - change state to `SEND_REQUEST`.
- - `read()` (or `recv()`) returns a value less than 0.
-   - If `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is no more data ready to be read; you will continue reading from the socket when you are notified by epoll that there is more data to be read.
-   - If `errno` is anything else, this is an error.
-You can print out the error, cancel your client request, and deregister your socket at this point.

-### `SEND_REQUEST`

-You reach this state only after the entire request has been received from the client and the connection to the server has been initiated (i.e., in the `READ_REQUEST` state).

-In this state, loop to write the request to the server socket until one of the following happens:

- - you have written the entire HTTP request to the server socket.
-If this is the case:
-   - register the socket with the epoll instance for reading.
-   - change state to `READ_RESPONSE`.
- - `write()` (or `send()`) returns a value less than 0.
-   - If and `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is no buffer space available for writing to the socket; you will continue writing to the socket when you are notified by epoll that there is more buffer space available for writing.
-   - If `errno` is anything else, this is an error.
-You can print out the error, cancel your client request, and deregister your socket at this point.

-### `READ_RESPONSE`

-You reach this state only after you have sent the entire HTTP request (i.e., in the `SEND_REQUEST` state) to the Web server.

-In this state, loop to read from the server socket until one of the following
-happens:

- - you have read the entire HTTP response from the server.
-Since this is HTTP/1.0, this is when the call to `read()` (or `recv()`) returns 0, indicating that the server has closed the connection.
-If this is the case:
-   - clean up server socket.
-   - register the client socket with the epoll instance for writing.
-   - change state to `SEND_RESPONSE`.
- - `read()` (or `recv()`) returns a value less than 0.
-   - If `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is no more data ready to be read; you will continue reading from the socket when you are notified by epoll that there is more data to be read.
-   - If `errno` is anything else, this is an error.
-You can print out the error, cancel your client request, and deregister your socket at this point.

-### `SEND_RESPONSE`

-You reach this state only after you have received the entire response from the Web server (i.e., in the `READ_RESPONSE` state).

-In this state, loop to write to the client socket until one of the following
-happens:

- - you have written the entire HTTP response to the client socket.
-If this is the case:
-   - close your client socket.
-You are done!
- - `write()` (or `send()`) returns a value less than 0.
-   - If and `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is no buffer space available for writing to the socket; you will continue writing to the socket when you are notified by epoll that there is more buffer space available for writing.
-   - If `errno` is anything else, this is an error.
-You can print out the error, cancel your client request, and deregister your socket at this point.

-## Client Request Data

-You will need to keep track of the data associated with each request.
-The reason is that, just like when using blocking sockets, you won't always be able to receive or send all your data with a single call to `read()` or `write()`.
-With blocking sockets in a multi-threaded server, the solution was to use a loop that received or sent until you had everything, before you moved on to anything else.
-Because the sockets were configured as blocking, the kernel would context switch out the thread and put it into a sleep state until there was I/O.

-However, with I/O multiplexing and non-blocking I/O, you can't loop until you receive (or send) everything; you have to stop when you get an value less than 0 and move on to handling the other ready events, after which you will return to the `epoll_wait()` loop to see if it is ready for more I/O.  When a return value to `read()` or `write()` is less than 0 and `errno` is `EAGAIN` or `EWOULDBLOCK`, it is a an indicator that you are done for the moment--but you need to know where you should start next time it's your turn (see man pages for `accept()` and `read()`, and search for "blocking").
-For example, you should associate the following with each client request.

- - the socket corresponding to the requesting client
- - the socket corresponding to the connection to the Web server
- - the current state of the request (see [Client Request States](#client-request-states)).
- - the buffer(s) to read into and write from
- - the total number of bytes read from the client
- - the total number of bytes to write to the server
- - the total number of bytes written to the server
- - the total number of bytes read from the server
- - the total number of bytes written to the client

-You might like to define a `struct request_info` (for example) that contains each of these members.

 # Preparation